Advanced Tutorial: Thermal Comfort In a Meeting Room

 5.3 Local Mean Age (LMA) of Air

-You can access the Local Mean Age (LMA) by going to ‘T1’ under Area average 1 in the simulation run, which calculates the average quantities at the outlet.
-The Local Mean Age (LMA) was computed at 348.97 seconds and can be seen in the figure below:
+You can access the Local Mean Age (LMA) by selection ‘T1’ under Area average 1 in the simulation run, which calculates the average quantities at the outlet.
+The Local Mean Age (LMA) was computed at around 330 seconds for the forced convection scenario:

-Figure 38: Mean age of air convergence at outlet face was computed to be 348.97 seconds
+Figure 38: Mean age of air convergence at outlet face was computed to be around 330 seconds

 Figure 39: Mean age of air on two perpendicular cutting planes with velocity vectors to show airflow inside the meeting room.
 Blue regions depict fresh air while red ones depict air with poor ventilation.

-Blue regions show areas with a low age of air and red regions show areas with high age of air.
-Red areas have poor ventilation reach which is at the top of the meeting room.
+Blue regions show areas with fresh of air and red regions show areas with high age of air.
+Red areas represent stagnation regions, with poor ventilation.

 Analyze and explore your results with the SimScale post-processor.
 Have a look at our post-processing guide to learn how to use the post-processor.